11 Amazing Under-the-Radar Sports Dynasties

 You've heard all about the great Yankees teams, or the Chicago Bulls dynasty that won six championships in eight seasons.
 But can they top a 452-game winning streak?
 Or how about 17 consecutive championships?
-From squash to horseshoe pitching, here are some of sports' best little-known dynasties.
+From squash to horseshoe pitching, here are some of

 2. Heather McKay

 What's more impressive about Heather McKay's squash career: that she won every women's title at the British Open (the de facto championship) from 1962 until 1977?
 That she allowed her championship opponents to score only two points (over a three-game match) no less than three times?
-That in 1968, she won the championship by a perfect score of 9-0, 9-0, 9-0?
-That she lost only two professional matches over her two-decade career?
+That

 No, probably her most impressive feat was that she wasn't content to just dominate the world of squash.
 After retiring from the sport in 1979, McKay turned her sights to racquetball and almost instantly became a sensation, reaching the semifinals of her first invitational tournament without even knowing how the game was played.
-She would later switch to the sport full time because, as she told Sports Illustrated, ""There was nothing left for me to accomplish in squash except to do it over again."
-Oh, and McKay also played field hockey in her spare time well enough to be voted All-Australia in the sport twice.
+She would later switch to the sport full time because, as she told Sports Illustrated,

-2. Edwin Moses
+3. Edwin Moses

 Moses had already won an Olympic gold medal in the 400-meter hurdles race and set two world records before he began an incredible winning streak that would define his legacy.
 Starting in 1977, Moses went nine years, nine months and nine days without losing a race, rattling off 122 wins in that time.
-During the stretch, which ended in 1987, Moses had set two more world records, won two World Championships and won a second Olympic gold (he was unable to compete in a third games because of the 1980 boycott of the Moscow games).
-Since retiring from track, Moses also went on to win a bronze medal at the bobsled World Cup in 1990 and helped shape the drug testing policies for track and field competition.
+During the stretch, which ended in 1987, Moses had set two more world records, won two World Championships and won a second Olympic gold (he was unable to compete in

 4. Esther Vergeer

 Esther Vergeer was named the world's number 1 wheelchair tennis player in 1999, a title she hasn't relinquished since.
 Not that there's any cause to drop her from the top spot -- Vergeer hasn't even lost a match since 2003.
 She's on an incredible winning streak of 454 straight matches in singles competition.
-She's also racked up 39 Grand Slam titles, 22 championships and 5 Paralympic gold medals.
+She's also racked up 39 Grand Slam titles, 22 championships

-4. Wayland Baptist Women's Basketball
+5. Wayland Baptist Women's Basketball

 When the University of Connecticut women's basketball team was on its way to tying the NCAA basketball winning streak record at 88 in 2010 (they would go on to win 90), the New York Times ran a story on an earlier, even longer streak.
 In a stretch that lasted from 1953 until 1958, the women's team of Wayland Baptist University in Texas rattled off 131 straight games.
-The Flying Queens set the streak in the Amateur Athletic Union, since this was almost 30 years before the NCAA sponsored women's basketball.
-The streak (which included four AAU championships) is unparalleled in the sport, even if it is largely ignored.
-However, it's something the team is used to -- in their early days, players joked that more players would come to watch their Harlem Globetrotters-inspired warmups (set to "Sweet Georgia Brown," of course) than the games.
+The Flying Queens set the streak in the Amateur Athletic

-5. Alan Francis
+6. Alan Francis

 It would be enough to look at Alan Francis' 16 world championships in the National Horseshoe Pitchers Association since 1989 and see why the New York Times called him "perhaps the most dominant athlete in any sport in the country."
 But the real secret to his dynasty lies in his lifetime ringer percentage.
 He's the only professional to have that mark above 90 percent in a sport where 70 percent is considered great.
 Known for his three quarter reverse pitching style, Francis actually keeps the sport in the family: his wife, Amy, is a three-time world runner-up.

-6. Eddy Merckx
+7. Eddy Merckx

 Sure, you know all about Lance Armstrong and his seven straight Tour de France wins.
 But history's most impressive cyclist might be Eddy Merckx, who over a 13-year career won all of the monument cycling races at least twice (19 total) and took five Tour de France victories.
 Merckx almost didn't get to even start his first Tour de France in 1969 when a doctor discovered that he had an abnormal heart rhythm.
-He was later cleared to compete and he ended up not only winning the race, but taking the general, points and mountains classifications, the only rider to achieve that trifecta in the event.
+He was later cleared to compete and he ended up not only winning the

-7. Aleksandr Karelin
+8. Aleksandr Karelin

 Known as "The Experiment," Aleksander Karelin is widely regarded as the best Greco-Roman wrestler ever thanks to a 13-year undefeated streak in international competition (including gold medals at three straight Olympic games).
 Over the last six years of that streak, Karelin even went without giving up a point, before losing to Rulon Gardner at the 2000 Sydney Olympics.
 Karelin was known for using the Karelin Lift, a suplex move where he would lift an opponent lying on the mat, then throw him down.
 After retiring, Karelin joined the Russian legislature in 2008.

-8. The United States sailing team
+9. The United States sailing team

-9. Houston Comets
+10. Houston Comets

 The WNBA's first champion was also its first dynasty, as the Houston Comets would quickly dominate the new league.
 Starting with their 1997 championship in the league's inaugural season, the Comets would go on to win every championship until 2000, including one season where they amassed a whopping .900 winning percentage after going 27-3.
-The team was led by its so-called Big Three: Cynthia Cooper, Sheryl Swoopes and Tina Thompson.
-After the four-year streak, however, the Comets dropped off.
-They never returned to the championship game and were shut down after the 2008 season when the WNBA was unable to find an owner for the team.
+The team was led by its so-called Big Three: Cynthia Cooper, Sheryl Swoopes

-10. Trinity Squash
+11. Trinity Squash